[?] Subscribe To This Site

 Laminate stair nose transitions are pre-made at the factory so there aren't many options here.

-Like I mentioned above knowing the length of the stair nose is crucial when installing laminate flooring on stairs.
-If the stairs measure 40 inches wide and the stair nose only comes in 78 inch length.
+Like I mentioned above the length of the stair nose is crucial when installing laminate flooring on stairs.
+If the stairs measure 40 inches wide and the stair nose only comes in 78 inches length.
 You can only get one 40 inch length out of the 78 inch piece, your going to need 14 stair noses instead of 7.
-I wouldn't recommend using more than one piece of stair nose per stair. (you would only need 7 if the stairs are 36 inches wide)
+I wouldn't recommend using more than one piece of stair nose per stair. (you need only 7 inches wide if the stairs are wide)

 If at all possible you may want to order an extra stair nose just in case for mistakes.